 After spending a few years at a school, becoming confident in teaching and following the procedures, as well as being within a happy, caring team, it was hard to take that step and move schools!
 Do I really want to leave behind these lovely children I have taught?
 You can almost feel like you are letting people down, friendly staff and lovely children… but you have to think about yourself too.
 Do you want to seek further experiences?
 Do you want progression?
-Do you want to learn new ways of teaching?
+Do you want to learn new ways of teaching at loansonlineusa?
 Every school is so different and as much as I loved the school that I was in, for my own passion, desire and development, I knew that moving onto a new school could help me achieve my personal goals and broaden my experiences.

 So that was it.
 I was set on taking the chance.
 I applied for a few new positions and I was overwhelmed by invitations for interview for them all.
 Whilst completing my second year of a master’s degree, teaching my year 1 class full time and supporting a second year teacher who was currently working on placement in my class…I had an extra load of work to do- preparing for job interviews!
 I knew it was going to be an extremely hard month, but I also knew I was more than capable of achieving it.